 Finally, consider whether you might get a much closer relationship by working with a smaller partner.

-Step 3 – understand the risks of moving to a new provider
+Step 3 – understand the risks

 Understand the risks, costs and the level and nature of the likely disruption, and weigh that against the benefits of the transition.